 How Mastandrea Law, LLC Can Help

 Mastandrea Law, LLC has extensive experience representing clients charged with driving under the influence in Cleveland, Ohio.
 We work toward more favorable endings for every client.
 Some of our recent successes include:

 Getting Charges Dropped: Our aggressive approached enabled us to negotiate a fine-only disposition for a client facing charges for driving under the influence.
 At the end of the day, our client walked away with a charge of reckless operation.

 Getting Charges Reduced: In cases where we are unable to have our client’s charges dropped, we work toward acceptable plea deals that benefit everyone involved.
 In these cases, we work diligently to ensure our clients receive the minimum possible penalties for their DUI charges.

 Avoiding Jail Time: We have experience representing clients who were facing mandatory jail time.
 Through hard work and perseverance, we were able to get their sentence reduced entirely, so they did not have to spend any time in jail.

-Consult Mastandrea Law Now To Learn What Your Best Step Forward Is
+Consult Mastandrea Law, LLC Now To Learn What Your Best Step Forward Is

-If you are charged with driving under the influence, contact Mastandrea Law as soon as possible.
+If you are charged with driving under the influence, contact Mastandrea Law, LLC as soon as possible.
 Rod Mastandrea prides himself on taking a practical, prudent, and effective approach to every case.
-Mastandrea Law will fight aggressively to meet each client’s expectations while working aggressively to minimize charges.
-Contact Mastandrea Law today to see how we can help you.
+Mastandrea Law, LLC will fight aggressively to meet each client’s expectations while working aggressively to minimize charges.
+Contact Mastandrea Law, LLC today to see how we can help you.